-Use this procedure to install the service access cover.
+Perform the following steps to install the service access cover:

-- 1. Place the inside service access cover (A) on top of the system, about 25 mm (1 in.) from the upper chassis ledge. - 2.
+- 1. Place the service access cover (A) on top of the system, about 25 mm (1 in.) from the upper chassis ledge. - 2.
 Hold the service access cover against the system unit and slide it toward the front of the system.
 The tabs of the service access cover slide beneath the upper chassis ledge. - 3.
-Align the two thumbscrews (B) located on the rear of the service access cover with the two holes on the rear of the system chassis. - 4.
+Align the thumbscrew (B) located on the rear of the service access cover with the two holes on the rear of the system chassis. - 4.
 Tighten the thumbscrews to secure the service access cover.